-If you are concerned that your child is not hitting their language development milestones, it’s crucial to have them evaluated as early as possible.
+If you are concerned that your child is not hitting their language development milestones, it’s crucial to consult a specialist to conduct a language delay assessment as early as possible.
 They may require a trained speech and language therapist to help them learn to speak and communicate.

 How is the disorder assessed by Thomson Kids?

 In the first session with our speech therapist, she will interact with your child to understand the following:

 - What your child can say (expressive language).

 - Whether your child tries to communicate with others using other non-communicative gestures.

 - Sound development and clarity of speech.

 - Your child's oral-motor status (how the mouth, tongue and palate work together for speech as well as eating and swallowing)

 Sometimes, a standardised language delay test is also administered.
 Standardised language tests provide an objective way to assess your child’s speech and language development and how he or she performs compared to same-aged peers.